 Healing divisions between neighbors and the land by growing food together in Cedar Grove, NC.

 Anathoth’s work began in 2004 when Cedar Grove community member and farmer, Scnobia Taylor, generously leased five acres of her land as a hope-filled response to the murder of a local and beloved store owner named Bill King.
-Envisioning that the land could become a permanent community gathering place, just as Bill King had been creating at his store, Scnobia offered those five acres long-term, at no cost, to Cedar Grove United Methodist Church.
+Envisioning that the land could become a permanent community gathering place, just as Bill King had been creating at his store, Scnobia offered to lease those five acres long-term, at no cost, to Cedar Grove United Methodist Church.
 In response to her gift, church members organized a listening group and decided to use the Taylor’s land as a community garden.
-Over the years, Anathoth has become its own nonprofit and grown to include a satellite farm site, but the original gift of the garden land, and its vision, are at the heart of our work.
+Over the years, Anathoth has become its own nonprofit and grew to include a satellite farm site, but the original gift of the garden land, and its vision, are at the heart of our work.

 We take our name, Anathoth, from a Biblical passage where the prophet Jeremiah summons the Israelites to “plant gardens” and “seek the peace of the city” in response to violence (Jeremiah 29).

 We envision engaging people of faith with root causes of violence, poverty, and malnutrition in rural communities by working collaboratively to create a more just, sustainable, and equitable food system.

 We do this by: